kachick/chawan/doc/localcgi.md

 sure that you are not accidentally calling the script with an absolute path via `cgi-bin:/script-name` (instead of the correct `cgi-bin:script-name`).

-Also, make sure `external.cgi-dir` is set to the directory your script is in.
+It is also possible that `external.cgi-dir` is not really set to the directory your script is in.
+Note that by default, this depends on the binary's path, so e.g. if your binary is in `~/src/chawan/target/release/bin/cha`, but you put your CGI script to `/usr/local/libexec/chawan/cgi-bin`, then it will not work.

 ### My script returns a page saying "Failed to execute script".